This document gives more detail about the integration step of installing the New Relic Python agent.

 If your startup command uses

-exec, separate the setting of the environment variable from the execution of the wrapper script.
+exec, separate the setting of the environment variable from the execution of the admin script.
 Ensure you substitute your existing command options for

 NEW_RELIC_CONFIG_FILE=newrelic.ini export NEW_RELIC_CONFIG_FILE exec newrelic-admin run-program YOUR_COMMAND_OPTIONS